 b.
-Standard P2 - Quality evaluation and review of the programme
+Standard P2 - Quality evaluation and review of the programme responsibility lies for this quality function.

 The provider must have in place effective policy and procedures for the monitoring and review of the programme leading to recommendation for issue of a certificate of completion of specialist training.